WEllefi/HireFlow/README.md

 By evaluating each component separately, we can gain a comprehensive understanding of the strengths and weaknesses of each system and identify areas for improvement.

+# Project Overview

+For a comprehensive understanding of this project and the research behind it, please refer to the full report (thesis) named [Wissem_Ellefi_Thesis.pdf](WEllefi/HireFlow/Wissem_Ellefi_Thesis.pdf).